Poincar\'e inequalities on graphs

 In this context, we say that $\mu : T \to \mathbb{R}^+$ is a flow measure if

-and we denote by $\mathcal{F}$ the family of flow measures on $T$.
+Observe that flow measures are not necessarily in the class $\mathcal{M_\alpha^\beta}$.
+Indeed, the most standard example of flow on a homogeneous tree, that is, on a tree where $\deg(x)=q$ for some integer $q\geq 2$ and every vertex $x$, is the \textit{canonical flow}, $\mu(x)=q^{\ell(x)}$, which can be arbitrarily large as well as arbitrarily close to zero.
+It is also clear from this example that flows are typically nondoubling, since the canonical flow measure of a ball centred at $o$ of radius $r \in \mathbb N$ on the homogeneous tree is approximately $q^r$.
+It is also possible to construct flow measures which are not even locally doubling; indeed every flow measure (on any tree) such that the ratio $\mu(x)/\mu(y)$, with $y\in s(x)$, is not bounded above and below uniformly on the tree is not locally doubling.
+For a proof of this fact and a more thorough discussion on flow measures and their properties we refer the reader to \cite[Proposition 2.2]{LSTV}.

 The conservation property \eqref{flussi} characterizing flows is equivalent to Kirchhoff’s current law: the total current received by a vertex must equal the total current released by the vertex.
 Flows have remarkable properties from the harmonic analysis point of view.
-Indeed, in \cite{HS} the authors develop a Calderón--Zygmund theory on a homogeneous tree endowed with a particular flow and, in \cite{LSTV}, this theory is adapted to general trees endowed with any locally doubling flow measure.
+Indeed, in \cite{HS} the authors develop a Calderón--Zygmund theory on a homogeneous tree endowed with the canonical flow and, in \cite{LSTV}, this theory is adapted to general trees endowed with any locally doubling flow measure.

 We define the difference operator acting on functions $f : T \to \mathbb{C}$ as